Empathetech-LLC/empathetech_flutter_ui/README.md

 <br>EFUI is a [Flutter](https://flutter.dev/) library for building highly accessible apps.
 EFUI simplifies...

 - **Platform availability**
-  - Thanks to Flutter, you can use EFUI to create on Android, iOS, Linux, MacOS, Windows and Web!
+  - Thanks to Flutter, you can use EFUI to create on Android, iOS, Linux, macOS, Windows and Web!
 - **Responsive design**
   - Here's the [definition](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design); check out [our site](https://www.empathetech.net/#/contribute) to see it in action.
 - **Screen reader support**